ibexa/documentation-developer/docs/guide/field_type_reference.md

 ## URL Field Type

-This Field Type makes possible to store and retrieve a URL.
+This Field Type makes it possible to store and retrieve a URL.
 It is formed by the combination of a link and the respective text.

 | Name  | Internal name | Expected input |
 |-------|---------------|----------------|